leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 - The design will be composed of 2970 Rubik's cubes.
 (90x33)
 - Cubes will be precisely rotated and positioned to create the desired artistic composition.
+- The dimensions of a cube are 5.6x5.6x5.6 cm.

 ###  Mounting and Display